Razor: History

 In the 18th and 19th centuries, the wealthy had servants to shave them or could visit barbershops.
 Daily shaving was not a widespread practice in the 19th century; some never shaved at all.
 The custom of everyday shaving among American men only began after World War I. Men were required to shave daily so their gas masks would fit properly.
 This became much easier with the introduction of the safety razor, which was standard issue during the war.

 Straight razors were the most common form of shaving before the 20th century and remained common in many countries until the 1950s.
 Barbers were specially trained to give customers a thorough and quick shave, and a collection of straight razors ready for use was a common sight in most barbershops.
 Modern-day barbers still keep straight razors, but they use them less often.

-Straight razors eventually fell out of fashion.
-Their first challenger was manufactured by King C. Gillette: a double-edged safety razor with replaceable blades.
-Gillette's idea was the use of the "loss leader" concept, in which the razors were sold at a loss, but the replacement blades earned a high margin and provided continuous sales.
-They were immensely successful because of advertising campaigns and slogans denigrating the straight razor's effectiveness and questioning its safety.

 These new safety razors did not require any serious tutelage to use.
 The blades were extremely hard to sharpen, were meant to be thrown away after one use, and rusted quickly if not discarded.
 They also required a smaller initial investment, though they cost more over time.
 Despite its long-term advantages, the straight razor lost significant market share.
 As shaving became less intimidating and men began to shave themselves more, the demand for barbers providing straight razor shaves decreased.

 In 1960, stainless steel blades which could be used more than once became available, reducing the cost of safety-razor shaving.
 The first such blades were made by the Wilkinson firm, famous maker of ceremonial swords, in Sheffield.
 Soon Gillette, Schick, and other manufacturers were making stainless steel blades.

 These were followed by multiple-blade cartridges and disposable razors.
 For each type of replaceable blade, there is generally a disposable razor.